-Finally, core and S antigen-specific T cell responses after in vitro expansion were significantly stronger in IC phase than those in other phases.
-Our findings are in accordance with the report of Liang et al[23], in which the magnitude of core or S antigen-specific CD4+ and CD8+ T cell responses was significantly more intense in IC phase relative to IA phase.
-However, ex vivo lymphoproliferation response and ELISPOT assays showed that the pattern of antiviral T-cell responses didn’t clearly distinguish among different clinical phases[24].
+Finally, core and S antigen-specific T cell responses after in vitro expansion were significantly stronger in the IC phase than in other phases.
+Our findings are in accordance with a report by Liang et al[23], in which the magnitude of core or S antigen-specific CD4+ and CD8+ T cell responses was significantly more intense in the IC phase relative to the IA phase.
+However, ex vivo lymphoproliferation response and ELISPOT assays showed that the pattern of antiviral T-cell responses didn’t clearly distinguish between the different clinical phases[24].
 This discrepant result between ex vivo and in vitro experiment was also described in patients who achieved HBsAg loss after nucleos(t)ide analogue therapy[25].
 We speculate that in vitro expansion may render some ex vivo T-cell hyporesponsiveness into effective T-cell responses.
-Given that persistent exposure to high titers of viral antigens may be a primary factor for the frequency decline and functional exhaustion of virus-specific T cells[26], HBsAg decline may facilitate the functional reconstruction of virus-specific T cells in IC phase.
-Similarly, HBsAg loss after nucleos(t)ide analogue therapy were significantly associated with the improved virus-specific T cell responses[25].
-On the other hand, HBV‐specific T cells played an indispensable role in clearing HBsAg, thereby accelerating the transition into a more stable disease state.
+Given that persistent exposure to high titers of viral antigens may be a primary factor for the frequency decline and functional exhaustion of virus-specific T cells[26], HBsAg decrease may facilitate the functional reconstruction of virus-specific T cells in the IC phase.
+Similarly, HBsAg loss after nucleos(t)ide analogue therapy was significantly associated with the improved virus-specific T cell responses[25].
+However, HBV-specific T cells played an indispensable role in clearing HBsAg, thereby accelerating the transition to a more stable disease state.

-Our study found that both NK and T cell functions were more repressed in IT and IA phases.
-In a study from peripheral blood transcriptome analysis, B-cell related and interferon-stimulated genes were significantly upregulated in IT and IA phases[27].
+Our study found that both NK and T cell functions were repressed in the IT and IA phases.
+In a study of the peripheral blood transcriptome, B-cell related and interferon-stimulated genes were significantly upregulated in IT and IA phases[27].
 Given this, IT and IA phases may be primarily dominated by immune types other than NK and T cells, such as type I IFN and B cell responses.
-With the spontaneous clearance of HBeAg and HBsAg decline, NK and T cells played a more important role in immune pathogenesis of chronic hepatitis B. In particular, NK cell cytokine production and HBV-specific T cell responses was partially restored in IC phase, which may be associated with viral control in this low-replication phase.
-When virus reactivation occurred, NK and virus-specific T cell responses were inhibited again likely due to the increased exposure to antigenic stimuli and immunosuppressive cytokine, but nonantigen-specific T cell responses were simultaneously activated.
-Elevated nonantigen-specific T responses may facilitate viral clearance to some extent, although not as effective as HBV-specific T responses, but concurrently aggravate liver inflammation through secreting proinflammatory cytokines—IFN-γ and TNF-α[28].
+With the spontaneous clearance of HBeAg and HBsAg decline, NK and T cells played a more important role in immune pathogenesis of chronic hepatitis B. In particular, NK cell cytokine production and HBV-specific T cell responses were partially restored in the IC phase, which may be associated with viral control in this low-replication phase.
+When virus reactivation occurred, NK and virus-specific T cell responses were inhibited, again likely due to the increased exposure to antigenic stimuli and immunosuppressive cytokines, but nonantigen-specific T cell responses were simultaneously activated.
+Elevated nonantigen-specific T responses may facilitate viral clearance to some extent, although not as effective as HBV-specific T responses, but concurrently aggravate liver inflammation by secreting the proinflammatory cytokines IFN-γ and TNF-α[28].
 Our findings countered the previous opinion that innate and adaptive responses were synchronously inhibited or enhanced, which may result from the regulatory mechanisms underlying them.
-Functional activation of nonantigen-specific T cells needed to trigger factors other than excessive antigenic drive via MHC/peptide interactions.
-Putative factors affecting nonantigen-specific T cells included bystander pathway, cytokine milieu, depletion of essential nutrients and accumulation of toxic metabolites[28].
-But for virus-specific T cell responses, the fluctuation of antigen titers with the natural history may have a direct influence on HBV-specific T cells.
+Functional activation of nonantigen-specific T cells is required to trigger factors other than excessive antigenic drive via MHC/peptide interactions.
+Putative factors affecting nonantigen-specific T cells included the bystander pathway, cytokine milieu, depletion of essential nutrients and accumulation of toxic metabolites[28].
+But for virus-specific T cell responses, the fluctuation of antigen titers withthe natural historydisease progression may have a direct influence on HBV-specific T cells.
 In addition, virus replication and hepatitis activity affected the levels of regulatory T cells, arginine, suppressive cytokines—IL-10 and TGF-β, and suppressive surface receptors—PD-1 and Tim-3, which may further mediate the intensity of virus-specific T cell responses[6,29].